FORMiND-Lab/formind-lab/content/authors/qiang_xu/_index.md

 ---

 Qiang Xu is a Professor at The Chinese University of Hong Kong.
 His current research interests are in the broad areas of AI and EDA.
 He has published 180+ papers with 8000+ citations, including several best papers at prestigious conferences and an ICCAD Ten Year Retrospective Most Influential Paper.
 He has supervised ~20 Ph.D. dissertations and his students have won EDAA Outstanding Dissertation Award and the semi-finals of IEEE TTTC Doctoral Thesis Awards.

+If you're interested in Professor Xu's lab, you are welcome to explore it further at [this link](https://cure-lab.github.io/).